ericq/CarND-Behavioral-Cloning-P3/writeup_report.md

 My model (line 134 of model.py) consists of the following:
 1. pre-processing set:
-..* a normalization layer using Keras lambda to translate image RBG value to 0 and 1.0 with a mean value of 0.0. (line 146) ..* Further process the images by cropping top and bottom parts that are not helping the training. (line 148)
+  1. a normalization layer using Keras lambda to translate image RGB value to 0 and 1.0 with a mean value of 0.0. (line 146)
+  2. Further process the images by cropping top and bottom parts that are not helping the training. (line 148)
 2. first set of convolution layer with the following:
-..* a convolution neural network with 20 filter value and kernel size of 5 (model.py lines 153); ..* followed by a layers to introduce nonlinearity (code line 154) ..* A maxPoling layer with pool size 2x2 and strides 2x2
+  1. a convolution neural network with 20 filter value and kernel size of 5 (model.py lines 153);
+  2. followed by a layers to introduce nonlinearity (code line 154)
+  3. A maxPoling layer with pool size 2x2 and strides 2x2
 3. second set of convolution layer by repeating the first set
 4. add three full connected dense layers. (line 168, 173, 177)